 Driving around the country side, near Schomberg, I spotted a jockey riding a horse over jumps, a combine bringing in the crops, and a pair of beady eyes staring me down from the side of the road.
 Those eyes brought the first line of my sixth grade speech back to the front of my memories: "I remember the summer I spent with a thief and he stole my heart!"
 Ladies and Gentlemen, that thief's name was Bandit, my pet racoon.
 Bandit used to sit on my shoulder and play with my hair, using his intricate little hands.
 He had the cutest purr as he awaited corn on the cob or some other special treat for dinner.
 I know that most people see racoons as pests, but they are my most favourite animal.
-The diversity of fall colours and landscapes grips my heart every day right now!

 Consider all the works Thy hand hath made